kurron/jvm-development-environment/README.md

 [this playbook](https://github.com/kurron/ansible-pull-desktop-tweaks) getting run.
 If the environment variable does not exist, the custom provisioning step is not run.

+##Gather Docker Container Metrics
+`sudo csysdig -pc` will fire up the sysdig tool.
+Use `F2` to switch to the container view and see how each container is using system resources.

 ##Installed Software

 * current JDK